 The paper is 300# cold-pressed Arches watercolor paper.
 It’s very heavy and archival quality.
-The painting will ship flat.
-It is available framed or not framed (glazing is ordinary glass, frame is 14 x 11”.
+The painting is unframed and will ship flat.

 If you get it framed, it is important to make sure the painting does not touch the glass.
-TruVue acrylic is recommended.
+TruVue acrylic glazing or museum glass is recommended.
 If you’re doing the framing yourself, use spacers.
 If you bring it to a shop to have it framed, make sure they use spacers.
 This is very important for all watercolor works of original art.